hmcts/cookie-manager/README.md

 This requires you to add another set of radio inputs, with the `name` attribute set to that of your cookie category, using `on`/`off` as their values for consent / reject respectively.

-More information about the cookie preferences form functionality and how it can be configured can be [found within the docs](https://hmcts.github.io/cookie-manager/configuration-options/cookie-preferences-form/).
+More information about the cookie preferences form functionality and it's configuration can be [found within the docs](https://hmcts.github.io/cookie-manager/configuration-options/cookie-preferences-form/).

-***Note: To disable the cookie banner functionality, set the value of configuration property `cookieBanner` to `false` when initializing the library.***
+***Note: To disable the cookie preferences form functionality, set the value of configuration property `preferencesForm` to `false` when initializing the library.***

 ## Configuration